AckmanDESU/anemonaforest/journal/use-gridsome-vuejs.md

 date: 2019-06-04
 title: VueJS for your next project
 author: Nichlas W. Andersen
-excerpt: Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
+summary: Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.

 ---